Vanilla (genus)

-This evergreen genus occurs worldwide in tropical and subtropical regions, from tropical America to tropical Asia, New Guinea and West Africa.
-Five species are known from the contiguous United States, all limited to southern Florida.

-The genus was established in 1754 by Plumier, based on J. Miller.
+The genus was established in 1754 by Plumier, after J. Miller.
 The word vanilla, derived from the diminutive of the Spanish word vaina (vaina itself meaning sheath or pod), simply translates as little pod.

 Description

 This genus of vine-like plants has a monopodial climbing habitus.
 They can form long thin stems with a length of more than 35 m, with alternate leaves spread along their length.
 The short, oblong, dark green leaves of Vanilla are thick and leathery, even fleshy in some species.
 But there are also a significant number of species that have their leaves reduced to scales or have become nearly or totally leafless and appear to use their green climbing stems for photosynthesis.
 Long and strong aerial roots grow from each node.

 The racemose inflorescence's short-lived flowers arise successively on short peduncles from the leaf axils or scales.
 There may be up to 100 flowers on a single raceme, but usually no less than 20.
 The flowers are quite large and attractive with white, green, greenish yellow or cream colors.
 The flowers' sepals and petals are similar.
 The lip is tubular-shaped and surrounds the long, bristly column, opening up, as the bell of a trumpet, at its apex.
 The anther is at the top of the column and hangs over the stigma, separated by the rostellum.
 Most Vanilla flowers have a sweet scent.